marcel-qayoom-taylor/PantryPalML/README.md

 # PantryPal Recipe Recommendation System

-A production-ready hybrid gradient boosted model (GBM) that combines user interaction history with rich recipe content features to provide personalized recipe recommendations.
+A gradient boosted model (GBM) that combines user interaction history with rich recipe content features to provide personalized recipe recommendations.

 ## ☁️ Cloud-Executable Demo (A2/A3 Submission)